Positive reinforcement in task management to boost team productivity

 Inconsistent recognition

-Interesting fact
+Interesting fact Interesting fact icon

-A study published in the Academy of Management Journal, found that positive reinforcement led to a 17% increase in employee performance.
+A study published in the Academy of Management Journal found that positive reinforcement led to a 17% increase in employee performance.

 Related articles:

-Strengthen your teamwork by simply learning Top Benefits of Agile Methodology: Why Agile Drives Success in Project Management.
+To strengthen teamwork, explore Top Benefits of Agile Methodology: Why Agile Drives Success in Project Management.

 To improve employee engagement, read Boost Workplace Productivity with Gamification Strategies.